nwm8925-ux/mistcopy/README.md

 Maple RainCopy — README
 =================================

-This is a single-file, no-deps Python script that copies a Mist org’s config into another org.
-It’s built for macOS and works anywhere you have Python 3.
+This is a single-file Python script that copies a Mist org’s config into another org.
+It works anywhere you have Python 3 (macOS tested, Windows not tested).

 The majority of this is vibecoded.